1981–82 Port Vale F.C. season: Fourth Division

-The pre-season saw John McGrath make four new signings: defender Ray Deakin (Everton); midfielder Geoff Hunter (from Crewe Alexandra for £12,000); and forwards Ernie Moss (from Chesterfield for £12,000) and Jimmy Greenhoff (Toronto Blizzard).
+The pre-season saw John McGrath make four new signings: defender Ray Deakin (Everton); busy 22-year-old midfielder Geoff Hunter (from Crewe Alexandra for £12,000); and forwards Ernie Moss (from Chesterfield for £12,000) and Jimmy Greenhoff (Toronto Blizzard).
 Attempts to re-sign Brian Horton failed.
 On 1 August, a heavy metal concert was held at Vale Park, headlined by local lad Lemmy's Motörhead.
 Some twenty thousand metal fans paid £7.50 admission each to boost club coffers.
-However Vale failed to win any of their pre-season friendlies, and in fact were embarrassed to lose 6–1 at home to local rivals Stoke City.
+However, Vale failed to win any of their pre-season friendlies, and were embarrassed to lose 6–1 at home to local rivals Stoke City.